Midwest Institute for Non-Surgical Therapy

 Sclerotherapy is one of the top treatments for unsightly spider veins or varicose veins.
 As a highly skilled vascular physician, Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) frequently uses sclerotherapy to eliminate unwanted veins, treating the underlying disease, and preventing complications while improving your appearance.
-To learn more about sclerotherapy, call one of the offices in Creve Coeur or St. Louis, Missouri, or schedule an appointment online today.
+To learn more about sclerotherapy, call one of the offices in St. Louis, MO and Wentzville MO, Evergreen Park, IL, Swansea, IL,and Chicago, IL, or book an appointment online today.

 Sclerotherapy is an injectable treatment that permanently eliminates spider veins and varicose veins.
 During sclerotherapy, your MINT provider injects medication into the veins.